Founders of First Serve – New Mexico (Founded 2003)

 Angelique Cook-Lowry is a Doctor of Oriental Medicine (DOM) with 32 years of experience.
 Skills she brings to FSNM include business, fund-raising, communications and people skills.
 In addition to serving on the Board of Trustees for FSNM, Angelique is a Vice-President.

-Scott Fuqua Scott is a native New Mexican who has served on the First Serve – New Mexico board for five years.
+Scott Fuqua is a native New Mexican who has served on the First Serve – New Mexico board for nine years.
 He is an attorney in Santa Fe, working in private practice after seven years in the Attorney General’s Office.

 Members of the Board